List of Big Time Rush characters: Reginald Bitters (Mr. Bitters)

 Reginald Bitters (Mr. Bitters) (David Anthony Higgins) is the strict, money-loving, manager of the Palm Woods.
 He doesn't really like Kendall, James, Carlos and Logan or generally anything that disturbs the hotel's peace.
 Sometimes he is enemies with Big Time Rush and want to get them out of their building.
 He is also a frenemy with Katie Knight and though they constantly get on each other nerves they seem to care the one for another and occasionally they get along well.
 He is never helpful at his work and can get lazy as well as arrogant and tries to impose his own rules to others no matter how unfair they may be, though he gets usually outsmarted by either Katie or the guys.
 He doesn't really care about other people's feelings but he is always in for a challenge as he likes to win.
 He is sarcastic enough giving comments throughout the series.
-Also it seems he set eyes for Big Time Rush's apartment (2J) after it got fixed and has already given them two of the three strikes (of false behavior) needed to evict them.
+Also it seems he set eyes for Big Time Rush's apartment (2J) after it got fixed and has already given them two of the three strikes, of false behavior needed to evict them.

 During "Big Time Moms", it was revealed that in the past, Bitters quit veterinarian school to follow his girlfriend, an aspiring actress, at the Palm Woods and after he spent his entire money supporting her acting career, she dumped him and he landed a job there.
 His mother arrived at the Palm Woods not knowing all that and still believing her son was a vet who was married and had a son, so Katie and Buddha Bob helped him pull all this off.
 At the end, Bitters's mom got convinced that her son was working in the CIA and kept it a secret for her own protection.
 In "Big Time Rocker", we learn that Bitters keeps his savings in a house safe which Camille, as Mila Stark, robbed.
 Also, in "Big Time Christmas", Mr. Bitters had been lonely and sad on Christmas claiming that he hates holidays, but Katie got him to spend the Christmas with them and showed him what Christmas is like with family and friends.
-In that episode it is seen that Mr. Bitters doesn't like that nobody likes him and the good side of him hiding inside got finally revealed.
+In that episode it is seen that Mr. Bitters does not like that nobody likes him and the good side of him hiding inside got finally revealed.